Wapping, Tower Hamlets

 Housebuilders squeezed the maximum possible number of apartment blocks, town houses and warehouse conversions into Wapping’s winding streets during the last two decades of the 20th century, targeting most of these at young professionals, but some units were initially reserved for local people.

 In 2008 News International moved its printing operation to Cheshunt, Hertfordshire.
-The property developer St George submitted a planning application for the former printworks in May 2013, proposing to create a “mixed use and residential led development” of the type that usually materialises on such sites in modern London, with up to 1,800 new homes, a school, the retention of a grade-II listed warehouse as a centrepiece and a new civic square at the main entrance, which will host occasional cultural events.
-The old printworks has now been demolished and the first phase of work has begun.
-The entire project may take up to 15 years to complete.
+The property developer St George submitted a planning application for the former printworks in 2013, proposing to create a “mixed use and residential led development” of the type that usually materialises on such sites in modern London, with 1,800 new homes, a school, the retention of a grade-II listed warehouse (visible in the CGI below) and a new civic square at the main entrance, which will host occasional cultural events.
+Work on the London Dock scheme is now well under way but will take several more years to complete.

 Wapping Lane and Wapping High Street now have fashionable restaurants and bars (and estate agents) that reflect the area’s changed character.
 One of several pubs claiming to be the oldest on the Thames, the long and narrow Town of Ramsgate stands beside the slippery Wapping Old Stairs, which lead down to the river.